ben594/align/FAQ.md

 for `RegistrationForm` and `register()`.

 Note that it's not necessary to use `flask-wtf`.
-For simple things such as implementing a button to POST a modification request, you can just code a simple HTML form by hand; see [tutorial](https://gitlab.oit.duke.edu/compsci316/mini-amazon-skeleton/-/blob/main/TUTORIAL.md) for the implementation of "Add to Wishlist" as an example.
+For simple things such as implementing a button for a `POST` request, you can just code a simple HTML form by hand; see [tutorial](https://gitlab.oit.duke.edu/compsci316/mini-amazon-skeleton/-/blob/main/TUTORIAL.md) for the implementation of "Add to Wishlist" as an example.